AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 You can call this operation to read a row of data.

-The following results of the read request may be returned:
+The following results for the read request may be returned:

 -   If the row exists, the primary key columns and attribute columns of the row are returned.
 -   If the row does not exist, no row is returned and no error is reported.

--   API operations
+-   Operations

     ```
         /**